npradaschnor/Programming-and-Scripting-Project-2018/README.md

 <p align="center"><img src="https://image.ibb.co/bSpN8c/irisdatasetplotondataframe.png" alt="irisdatasetplotondataframe" border="0" align="center"></p>

-###3.2.3 All attributes y axis as log-scale.A base-10 log scale is used for the Y axis of the bottom left graph, and the Y axis ranges from 0.1 to 1,000[6].
+###3.2.3 Line Chart - all attributes y axis as log-scale.A base-10 log scale is used for the Y axis of the bottom left graph, and the Y axis ranges from 0.1 to 1,000[6].

 :heavy_check_mark: Lines 139 - 143 on :file_folder: irisdata.py